ElectronNET/Electron.NET/docs/Core/Migration-Guide.md

 ### Step 2: Configure Project Settings

 **Auto-generated Configuration:**
-ElectronNET.Core automatically creates `electron-builder.json` during the first build or NuGet restore.
+ElectronNET.Core automatically creates `electron-builder.json` in the `Properties` folder of your project during the first build or NuGet restore.
 No manual configuration is needed for basic setups.

 **Migrate Existing Configuration:**
 If you have an existing `electron.manifest.json` file: